SebastianJ/edenchain-developer-bounty/README.md

 I'm making the following assumptions:

-1. Bob has the same copy of the data source that we have
+1. Bob has the same copy of the data source that we have.
-2. Both data sources contain encrypted hashes of phone numbers, all of the numbers encrypted using the same hashing function everywhere
+2. Both data sources contain encrypted hashes of phone numbers, all of the numbers encrypted using the same hashing function everywhere.
-3. We can check if Bob has our phone number by giving Eve a note that says "Do you have my phone number?" followed by a hashed version of our phone number
+3. We can check if Bob has our phone number by giving Eve a note that says "Do you have my phone number?" followed by a hashed version of our phone number.
-4. Bob will use our hash and compare it to the stored phone numbers in his data source
+4. Bob will use our hash and compare it to the stored phone numbers in his data source.
 5. If there's a matching hash in the data source then Bob has our phone number securely and cryptographically stored.
 He'll simply just write "Yes" on a note and give to Eve to give to us the next time we see her.

 TL;DR: We give Eve a note with the question "Do you have my phone number?" followed by our encrypted/hashed phone number.
 When Bob receives the note he checks his data source if the hash exists there.
 If it does, he's got our phone number securely stored, and he'll give a note saying "Yes" to Eve which she'll subsequently give to us.